-Chatham Island is reknown for its trophy wild pigs, sheep and cattle which can be found in its natural envirnoment.
+The Chatham Islands are infamous for it’s trophy wild pigs, sheep and cattle, all of which can be found across the two main islands.

-The rugged cliffs of Pitt Island are home to the legendary wild ram and you have the luxury of excursions with experienced guides which affords you access to some of the best locations on both islands.
+The rugged cliffs of Pitt Island are home to the legendary Pitt Island Wild Sheep and the Wild Rams with their magnificent spiralling horns.
+With the luxury of experienced local guides you can access some of the best locations on both islands.

 Private Land Access and Signage

 Many places of interest are located on, or accessed over, private land for which permission is required.
 On the Chatham Islands private land often extends from the roadside to the water’s edge.
 Most main visitor sites are signposted.

 Landowners are generally accommodating if asked and your host can help you obtain access permission.
 A fee may be required so please enquire.

 Always leave gates as you find them.
 It is important to respect private land.
 If in doubt, please ask.

 We ask that you help us preserve these valuable resources by taking only what you need for a meal, or the local bag limit, whatever is less.

 Enquire from your host about the local limits and fish and game cleaning practices.